fieldtrip/website/development/project/infrastructure_for_testing.md

 - Should be

 * easy to use with as little hassle as possible during code modification
-* low on memory: simulate (e.g. random) as many datasets as possible on the fly
+* low on memory: simulate (e.g., random) as many datasets as possible on the fly
 * make use of mtest from MathWorks (link needed), especially for reference checks http://www.mathworks.com/matlabcentral/fx_files/22846/7/content/matlab_xunit/doc/html/exQuickStart.html
 * should test as many different aspects of function as reasonable